Job Title: Waking Nights Support Worker

 If you really want to make your mark in a rapidly growing business that is committed to improving the lives of children and young people, we have the role for you!

-We’re looking for a Night support worker to join our team at Acorn Park based in Banham, Norfolk.
+We’re looking for a Night Support Worker to join our team at Underley based in Kirkby Lonsdale.
 Someone who is motivated by helping others, patient and resilient would be perfect for this role.

 About the Group

-- Safeguard all young people in the estate and support them with their individual needs
+- Safeguard all young people and support them with their individual and personal needs

 - Integrate into the supportive team

 - To record a log, details of incidents etc., as required by policy and procedure

 Please see the Job description for further responsibilities.

 - You must be willing to partake in physical intervention training and utilise this training, if needs must.

 - You must be able to get to the site for shifts with ease.
 A driving licence is desirable in order to support young people to access activities and home visits.